piscisvolans/piscisvolans.github.io/poetry.md

 in the universe of an argument or a kiss there is work to do, and the shipyards stand not empty.

-I dreamed we lay down on the still-warm dock and turned to wood under the moon.
+I dreamed we lay down on the warm dock and turned to wood under the moon.
 Our time passed,

 but in their language we heard our names.